Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Settlement amounts can vary widely, from approximately $100,000 to over $1 million.
 The final amount largely depends on factors such as the severity of harm, whether revision surgery was required, and other allegations related to devices failing.

-While there have been class actions involving cochlear hearing devices in the past, most cases are filed as individual lawsuits or become part of multidistrict litigation (MDL).
+While there have been class action lawsuits involving cochlear hearing devices in the past, most cases are filed as individual lawsuits or become part of multidistrict litigation (MDL) as opposed to a class action.
 This approach helps address specific claims related to device failure, electrode malfunctions, and risks tied to the implantation process.

-We understand that dealing with a defective cochlear device can be physically and emotionally stressful.
-If you or someone you love experienced serious health problems because of a defective hearing implant, you deserve the chance to explore your options for legal action and seek compensation.
+We understand that dealing with a defective cochlear device and additional surgeries can be physically and emotionally stressful.
+If you or someone you love experienced serious health problems because of a defective hearing implant, you deserve the chance to explore your legal options and seek compensation.

 All content undergoes thorough legal review by experienced attorneys, including Jonathan Rosenfeld.
 With 25 years of experience in personal injury law and over 100 years of combined legal expertise within our team, we ensure that every article is legally accurate, compliant, and reflects current legal standards.